biocore/American-Gut/CONTRIBUTING.md

 * Last update

-### Table of Contents
-Describe the major sections in the notebook.
-We recomend using the document tools from the [ICalico Project](http://calicoproject.org/ICalico) to create a table of contents from the headers in the notebook.

 ### Introduction
 A brief introduction to the topic addressed in the notebook.
 This may include theory behind the analysis technique, a brief review of relevant literature and/or a description of the data being analyzed.
 Scientific citations may be included in this section.
 The introduction may also be subdivided, as appropriate.